unoplatform/uno/doc/articles/getting-started-tutorial-1.md

     ![](Assets/tutorial01/newproject4.PNG)

-1. After a few seconds, a banner may appear at the top of editor asking to reload projects.
+1. After a few seconds, a banner may appear at the top of the editor asking to reload projects.
 Click **Reload projects**.

     ![](Assets/quick-start/vs2022-project-reload.PNG)